The Truth Of About Coffee And Exercise

 - Coffee keeps the fires going.
 Enjoying some caffeine before your workout will help your body continue to consume extra calories after it’s done.
 A study conducted in Spain found that ingesting 300 milligrams of caffeine per 150 pounds of body weight—the amount in a 12-ounce coffee—caused athletes to burn 15% more calories during the three hours following exercise.

 These are all great reasons to enjoy a little coffee before we hit the gym.
 The secret is moderation.
-No one thinks it’s good idea to load up on double espressos on the way to our workouts.
+No one thinks it’s a good idea to load up on double espressos on the way to our workouts.
 But a cup savored in balanced moderation may be just what the trainer ordered.